Use of the OFP database for research and education is encouraged.

 • The data, if not published, will be provided or made available to other researchers if requested.

-Let me know if you agree to the above, what samples you are requesting, and the minimum amount of material that is required for your analyses.
+Let me know if you agree to the above, what samples (or data) you are requesting, and the minimum amount of material that is required for your analyses.
 Again, please remember that some quantities are extremely limited so you may need to run a few preliminary samples to determine the minimum sample size required for your analyses.